 Eleven hours sleep!
 My eye balls are at least white again.
 I'm just going to make breakfast before it closes.

 I am heading to the beach today for a second go, but on stepping outside and seeing how windy (and cloudy) it is I opt for the pool, where I can see the sea through the railings.
 Hurricane Irma seems to have very long arms.
 It's warm and humid and my snorkel gear looks a little sad on the tiled floor.
 The phones still aren’t working.
 And they’ve set up a desk in the lobby for room service.
-And I’m still not getting much exercise.
+And my exercise schedule is staking a hit.
 You have to use the lift even to go up to the first floor.
 I try the stairs to go down, but reach a door with a notice that says it can only be opened in an emergency.
 There are also buses that run down the hill to the beach and back, every few minutes.